 As a rapidly growing company, we are always looking for talented professionals to grow our capabilities.
 Potential roles include permanent staff positions, as well as short-term roles for upcoming projects.
 If you’re interested in joining our team, we want to hear from you.

-TYTHEdesign is seeking a part-time program strategist to support a range of project from community-based research to facilitation of collaborative workshop.
-An ideal candidate has experience in human-centered design, participatory design, facilitation, workshop planning and design strategy for government and social impact contexts.
+TYTHEdesign is seeking a program strategist to support a range of project from community-based research to facilitation of collaborative workshop.
+An ideal candidate has experience in project management, human-centered design, participatory design, facilitation, workshop planning and design strategy for government and social impact contexts.
 View the job description